Vikingeets/advancedtouch/README.md

 The other objects describe the crafter's classes, including their level, craftsmanship, control and cp.
 Only the craftmanship, control, and cp of the crafter selected with -j is used.

-The file "examples/5crp50cul.json" describes a level 5 CRP/50 CUL character using a nq tempura platter.
+The file "examples/9crp50cul.json" describes a level 9 CRP/50 CUL character using a NQ Tempura Platter.

 # Rotation file
 The rotation file is a JSON array, containing case-sensitive names for each action in order, compatible with Teamcraft's export to optimizer feature.